-Madi Edwards Sticks Out Her Tongue While Rocking Bamboo Lingerie In Bed
+Madi Edwards Sticks Out Her Tongue While Rocking Sustainable Bamboo Lingerie In Bed

 A geotag in the post indicated that Madi was photographed in Los Angeles, California, where she recently moved from Australia.
 Madi perched on the edge of a bed with crisp, white linens.
 The wall behind her was painted a light shade, and there was a green plant on the floor.
 A white door with a silver handle was also visible behind the model.

 Madi turned her head slightly to the side and stuck out her tongue for the cheeky photo.
+She held her cell phone near her face and looked into the screen, ensuring that she captured the perfect angle for the selfie-style snap.

 Her skimpy lingerie set ensured that all eyes were glued to her fabulous figure.
 A tag in the caption indicated that her sexy attire was from Lounge Underwear.
 According to Madi, the intimates were made from bamboo.